pchemguy/FFCVonWindows/README.md

 2. It then calls `conda_far.bat` (in `/preactivate` mode) and `libs.bat` (in `/activate` mode), which in turn call the individual `*/activate.bat` scripts.
 3. These scripts _prepend_ the correct paths for **pthreads**, **OpenCV**, and **LibJPEG-Turbo** to the `INCLUDE`, `LIB`, `LINK`, and `PATH` variables.
 4. Finally, `Anaconda.bat` calls Micromamba to bootstrap a minimal Conda environment and then Mamba, which imports the full environment specification leading to  `pip install ffcv fastxtend` at the very end, which inherits this preconfigured environment, allowing the build to succeed without modification.
-It is important to highlight that one of the dependencies, is part of the same environment file as `FFCV`.
+It is important to highlight that one of the dependencies is part of the same environment file as `FFCV`.
 This approach works, because Conda/Mamba managers install Conda packages first before invoking `pip`/`uv`.

 This project uses a mix of externally downloaded libraries and one Conda-provided library.
-This hybrid approach was chosen to match FFCV's requirements while minimizing conflicts.
+This hybrid approach was chosen based on clues provided the the project.

 | **Library**        | **Version**  | **Source**              | **Integration**                |
 | ------------------ | ------------ | ----------------------- | ------------------------------ |